buildspace/buildspace-projects/NFT_Collection/en/Section_4/Lesson_2_Ship_It.md

 ![Untitled](https://i.imgur.com/lTpmIIj.png)

 Go ahead and copy the files "CID".
-This is the files content address on IPFS!
+This is the file's content address on IPFS!
 What's cool now is we can create this link:

 ```javascript
 https://cloudflare-ipfs.com/ipfs/INSERT_YOUR_CID_HERE
 ```

-If you are using **Brave Browser** (which has IPFS built in) you can just type this paste into the URL:
+If you are using **Brave Browser** (which has IPFS built-in) you can just type this paste into the URL:

 ```javascript
 ipfs://INSERT_YOUR_CID_HERE